ipython/ipython/docs/source/whatsnew/github-stats-3.rst

 Issues closed in 3.0
 ----------------------

-GitHub stats for 2014/04/09 - 2015/01/30
+GitHub stats for 2014/04/02 - 2015/02/13 (since 2.0)

 These lists are automatically generated, and may be incomplete or contain duplicates.

-We closed 422 issues and merged 869 pull requests.
+We closed 462 issues and merged 923 pull requests.
-The full list can be found `on GitHub <https://github.com/ipython/ipython/milestone/3.0>`
+The full list can be seen `on GitHub <https://github.com/ipython/ipython/milestone/3.0>`

-The following 152 authors contributed 5697 commits.
+The following 155 authors contributed 5951 commits.

+* A. J. Holyoake
 * Adam Hodgen
-* A. J. Holyoake
+* Adrian Price-Whelan
 * Amin Bandali
 * Andreas Amann
 * Andrew Dawes